 Building web sites

-- Two basic steps are necessary: registering a domain name and choosing a web hosting package.
+- Two basic steps are necessary to start a website: registering a domain name and choosing a web hosting package.

 - Domain registration is another name for staking out your place in cyberspace.
 Usually people pay a Domain Registrar to register a domain (e.g. I pay NameCheap to register

-- Don’t do business with GoDaddy.
+- Don't do business with GoDaddy.
 They look cheap, but the customer service is even cheaper.
-Their advertising is cheaper yet: it is revoltingly misogynistic bottom-of-the-barrel dreck.
-Take your hard-earned money elsewhere!
+Their advertising is cheaper yet (eww, gross).

 - For plain ordinary

 - Service levels (99.x% uptime?) and tech support (response in n business days? continuity of personnel?) matter greatly.
 In addition, quality of service is time-dependent: it can change if the circumstances of the company change.
-So, if you take just one piece of advice from me then let it be this: avert your eyes from discounts that lock you in for long time periods and buy web hosting services on a monthly basis.
+So, if you take just one piece of advice from me then let it be this: avert your eyes from discounts that lock you in for one or two years, and instead buy web hosting services on a monthly basis.
 That way, if the web host fails to measure up when you need them to, you can change providers relatively painlessly.
-Also: beware of proprietary control panels because they makes exporting a pain in the arse.
+Also, beware of proprietary control panels: they make exporting your data a pain in the arse when you move providers.

 - Companies offering affordable web hosting abound.
-In the past I had good experiences with ASmallOrange.com, GrokThis.net, Site5.com, ANhosting.com, and MediaTemple.net.
-Currently I use whc.ca because their servers are based in Canada and their staff are too.
+In the past decade-plus I have had good experiences with ASmallOrange.com, Site5.com, and MediaTemple.net (for websites with heavier traffic), but I do not know whether those providers are still a good choice today.
+Currently I use whc.ca because their servers are based in Canada and their helpful staff are too.

 Authoring web pages

-- Never use Microsoft products to make web pages.
-Learn HTML and CSS.
-If HTML and CSS are completely new to you, start with an editor like NVu, which lets you work on the HTML and also switch easily to a WYSIWYG view.
-(Remember: people who use only WYSIWYG editors rarely learn to code!)
+- For actually writing web pages, I recommend learning some very basic HTML and CSS.
+If HTML and CSS are completely new to you, start with an editor like NVu, which lets you switch easily between editing the naked HTML code and editing in a WYSIWYG (what you see is what you get) view.

 - For a blog or small site, use the lean mini-CMS WordPress.